felixc/rexiv2/README.md

 For full instructions on how to get started with rexiv2, including how to install the prerequisite dependencies, refer to the [`SETUP`](SETUP.md) file.

+Note that if you want BMFF support (e.g. HEIC, HEIF, AVIF, CR3, JXL/bmff files) you will need an up to date version of the underlying libraries (gexiv2 v0.13.0 and Exiv2 v0.27.4).
+You will also need to ensure that your version of Exiv2 has BMFF support enabled.
+This is generally enabled by default, but may be switched off in certain distributions due to licensing issues.

 Versioning & History
 --------------------